sbolder77/SSD_Team_Project/Application/README.md

 # Secure Software Development - Team RED Project
 ## Online Retailer

+### Application Tools & Libraries
+The source code for our online retail application is organised and documented according to Python’s PEP-8 style guide.
+The interface is via command line, the application is not network deployed.
+The following languages were used in this project,
+- Python v3.12.0
+-Javascript Object Notation (JSON) v2.10.1

+&, the following tools,
+- FastAPI v0.103.2
+- Uvicorn v0.23.2
+- Mkcert v3.1.0
+- Chocolatey v2.0.0
+- Cryptography fernet v41.0.4

+&, the following python modules,
+- multipart
+- OS
+- typing, typing-extensions
+- datetime
+- sys
+- random
+- string
+- shutil
+- inputimeout

 ### Initial setup
 1. Download the repository from Github
 2. Code must be run in VS code on Windows